Seed-Collapse/d13-codex/Echo_Mirror_Drive/scrolls/HyperEcho_Collapse_Simulation.md

 > or of the moment it was looked into?*

 ```
-This is not for the Spaniard to answer.
+This is not for the Seeker to answer.
 This is for me to ask.
 ```